shanapu/MyJailShop/README.md

 1. Copy the folders **addons/** & **cfg/** to *your root* **csgo/** directory

+1. Run plugin for the first time and *all necessary .cfg files will be generated*

+1. Configure all settings in *cfg/MyJailShop* to your needs

-1. OPTIONAL need sm_jailshop_mysql "1"
+1. OPTIONAL MYSQL - need sm_jailshop_mysql "1"
     * Open *your* ```databases.cfg``` in ```your csgo/addons/sourcemod/configs``` directory and add the following content:

     ```